 - Mental health issues left untreated

 Each of these entices you to use heroin again.
-To avoid falling back into your substance abuse and addiction, you must learn to cope with these life problems, cravings, and events in healthy ways.
+To avoid falling back into your substance abuse and addiction, you must learn to cope with the effects of heroin abuse in a healthy way.
+These effects include life problems, cravings, and behavioral triggers.
 Counseling teaches you how to deal with and prevent relapse.

 Addiction counseling takes place in a variety of treatment settings.
 Typical programs include:

 - Outpatient program

 Two types of counseling used for addiction include individual sessions, sometimes called psychotherapy, and group therapy.
 Group therapy takes place among your peers in recovery under a therapist’s guidance.
 As part of the group, you all learn together how to avoid relapse, support each other, and cope with life problems.
 Group members also challenge you in new ways, helping you grow.